-The subfund has the SRI label.
+The subfund has the Etat ISR label.
 In this respect, it commits to:

-- Selecting securities through a "rating improvement" approach: the portfolio's weighted average ESG rating must be higher than the weighted average ESG rating of the benchmark used for information purposes reduced to non-government issues, after eliminating 30% of the worst securities based on the ESG rating and all exclusions applied by the subfund; - Applying a minimum non-financial analysis rate of 90% to the subfund's eligible assets; - Obtaining, on two sustainability indicators (greenhouse gas intensity and lack of human rights policy), a better ESG performance than that of the benchmark used for information purposes reduced to non-government issues. - 2.
+- Selecting securities through a "rating improvement" approach: the weighted average ESG rating of the portion excluding government exposures of each of the portfolio segments must be higher than the weighted average ESG rating of each of the above-mentioned benchmarks, after eliminating 30% of the worst securities based on the ESG rating and all exclusions applied by the subfund: - Applying a minimum non-financial analysis rate of 90% to the subfund's eligible assets; - Achieving, for each of its segments, better ESG performance than that of the abovementioned benchmarks on two sustainability indicators (greenhouse gas intensity and lack of human rights policy). - 2.
 For government issues and exposures